The Silence of Dean Maitland (1914 film)

 The Silence of Dean Maitland is a 1914 Australian silent film directed by Raymond Longford.
 It is an adaptation of the 1886 novel of the same name by Maxwell Gray which was later filmed by Ken G. Hall in 1934.
 It is considered a lost film.

 Plot

-The Reverend Dean Maitland (Harry Thomas) falls for Alma Lee (Nellie Brooks) and impregnates her, despite being engaged to another woman.
+The Reverend Dean Maitland falls for Alma Lee and impregnates her, despite being engaged to another woman.
 Alma's father attacks Maitland and Maitland accidentally kills him in the struggle.
-His best friend, Dr Henry Everard (Arthur Shirley) is convicted of the crime and sentenced to twenty years in gaol.
+His best friend, Dr Henry Everard is convicted of the crime and sentenced to twenty years in gaol.
 When Everard is released he comes to Maitland's church.
 The Dean confesses his guilt publicly and collapses and dies.